 It's not perfect, but it is a promising start.
 It that almost-got-depth feel that I need it to have.
 However, it is speaking of painting rather than photograph, so next I have to develop it to fit the image in my head.
 Only once that feels right can I start developing some of the detail.
 Note that I am not even attempting the goblin figure let: it is the hardest part of the painting and it needs to blend in with the environment.
 So I'm getting the environment right first so that I do not need repaint the figure.

 At the moment I am not getting that photo-feel.
 Not quite.
 Those greens around the edges are problematic: I am missing the outer context.
-Maybe I should crowd the left and right in a bit?
+Maybe I should crowd-in the left and right in a bit?
 The high contrast is nice, but overdone?
 My initial image has faded a bit.

-For the sake of something to do, I started on the water falls.
+For the sake of something to do, I started on the waterfalls.
 Yes, on the whole you avoid light colours with oils until last.
 However, I can't really see the composition properly with an essential piece missing.
 I've painted the water in with a minimum amount of paint, just to give an impression.
 The detail will wait until later.
-I have also lightened some the rocks and reworked the messy right hand side.
+I have also lightened some the rocks and reworked the messy left hand side.
 Overall the contrast has dropped considerably, possibly too far!
 I need to take more care over the shadows and my light source (on the left).
 So next I need to put in shadows on the left to regain some of that contrast.
-I really need to do this before detail sucks me in a prevents big changes.
+I really need to do this before detail sucks me in and prevents big changes.
 On the plus side, I redid the stones that make up the entrance to the home.
 I made these a cross between steps and random slabs.
 I say on the plus side because they by a fluke capture the feel that I want for the whole.
 So if I make everything else fit in with those steps, this might yet work.